aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 By converting your PowerPoint presentation to video, you get

 * **Increase in accessibility:** All devices (regardless of platform) are equipped with video players by default compared to presentation-opening applications, so users find it easier to open or play videos.
 * **More reach:** Through videos, you can reach a large audience and target them with information that might otherwise seem tedious in a presentation.
-Most surveys and statistics suggest that people watch and consume videos more than other forms of content and they generally prefer such content.
+Most surveys and statistics suggest that people watch and consume videos more than other forms of content, and they generally prefer such content.

 {{% alert color="primary" %}}